spike7638/TankSensor/README.md

  				 |
 0V <-----------------------------.
 ```
-We will place a resistor in the circuit (we'll use 200 ohms in this example) like this
+We will place a resistor in the circuit (we'll use 150 ohms in this example) like this
 ```
            Current->
 +24V ------------------->SENSOR->.
  				 |
  				 |
-0V <------[200 Ohm]--------------.
+0V <------[150 Ohm]--------------.
 ```
-If 20mA flows through 200 Ohms, then by Ohm's Law ($E = IR$), we have that the voltage difference between the two ends of the resistor will be
+If 20mA flows through 150 Ohms, then by Ohm's Law ($E = IR$), we have that the voltage difference between the two ends of the resistor will be
-200 Ohms * (20/1000) A = 4000/1000 V =  4V.
-That's something we can measure with a voltmeter, for instance.
+150 Ohms * (20/1000) A = 3000/1000 V =  3V.
+That's something we can measure with a voltmeter, for instance, and it's also just below the threshold for the ADC pin on the ESP32, which can handle voltages up to 3.3V.

-Side note: the power dissipated by the resistor is $I^2 R = (.002)^2 * 200 = .00004 * 200 = .008 W$, i.e., much less than a tenth of a Watt, so a 1/8 watt resistor will suffice in this circuit.
+Side note: the power dissipated by the resistor is $I^2 R = (.02)^2 * 150 = .06 W$, i.e., much less than a tenth of a Watt, so a 1/8 watt resistor will suffice in this circuit.

 The sensor I'm using is a 2-meter depth sensor: when the water level is the same as the level of the sensor tip (usually the bottom of the tank), the current will be 4mA; when the water depth is 2 meters, it'll be 20mA.
 Of course, if my tank is only 0.8m, I'll never get to a reading of 20mA; the largest I'll ever see is $(0.8m)/2m * 20 mA = 8mA$.
-That'll give me a voltage difference of $8mA * 200 Ohm = 1.6V$.
-So I'll need to make the software handle the fact that readings between 0.8V and 1.6V correspond to water depths in my tank between 0 (empty) and 0.8m (full).
+That'll give me a voltage difference of $8mA * 150 Ohm = 1.2V$.
+So I'll need to make the software handle the fact that readings between 0.6V and 1.2V correspond to water depths in my tank between 0 (empty) and 0.8m (full).

 The first step is to get this voltage reading into the ESP32 processor.
 Fortunately, the ESP32 has an analog-to-digital converter (ADC).
 (It actually has two, but one of them is used by the WiFi software, so we have to use the other).
 For input voltages (relative to "ground") of 0 to 5V, the ADC pin (pin 32) produces readings of 0 to 4096.
 So our circuit will look like this: